cipher-rc5/bun-twit/README.md

 ## overview

-**bun-twit** is a lightweight, developer-friendly Twitter bot built with [Bun](https://bun.sh), designed to automate tweet scheduling and interaction.
-The bot leverages the `agent-twitter-client` library for Twitter scraping and supports cookie-based authentication, proxy configuration, and tweet scheduling from a JSON file.
+**bun-twit** is a lightweight, developer-friendly Twitter interfacing unit built with [Bun](https://bun.sh), designed to automate tweet scheduling and interaction.
+The instance leverages the ElizaOS `agent-twitter-client` library for Twitter scraping and supports cookie-based authentication, proxy configuration, and tweet scheduling from a JSON file.

 ---